NoFishLikeIan/read-this/README.md

 - [ ] [_My god, it's full of dots!_](http://bit-player.org/2019/my-god-its-full-of-dots) - "It will fill with a jolly tableau of colored disks" - _You are reading through [Fractalize that](https://www.amazon.com/Fractalize-That-Statistical-Mathematics-Applications/dp/9813275162)_ and you get the Riemann hypothesis, talk about hype.

-- [x] [_Abnormal stagnation in physics_](http://backreaction.blogspot.com/2018/11/the-present-phase-of-stagnation-in.html) - A small post on the state of stagnation in physics, with associated papers.
+- [ ] [_Abnormal stagnation in physics_](http://backreaction.blogspot.com/2018/11/the-present-phase-of-stagnation-in.html) - _A small post on the state of stagnation in physics, with associated papers._

+- [ ] [_Why the Laws of Physics Are Inevitable_](https://www.quantamagazine.org/how-simple-rules-bootstrap-the-laws-of-physics-20191209/) - By considering simple symmetries, physicists working on the “bootstrap” have rederived the four known forces.
+“There’s just no freedom in the laws of physics,” said one.

+- [ ] [_How to turn the complex mathematics of vector calculus into simple pictures_](https://www.technologyreview.com/s/614704/how-to-turn-the-complex-mathematics-of-vector-calculus-into-simple-pictures/) - _Diagrams for vector calculus similar to Feynman's diagrams_

 ### Videos